fmalina/revisions-blocl/activism/progressandpoverty.md

 stripped of its luxuries, no matter how public affairs are administrated.
 Another class is so poor that promises of a few dollars will outweigh abstract considerations on election day.
-A few roll in wealth while the many seethe with discontent at things they don’t know how to remedy.
+A few roll in wealth while the many seethe with discontent at things they don't know how to remedy.

 Honest and patriotism are handicapped, while dishonesty brings success.
 The best sink to the bottom, the worse float to the top.
 The vile are ousted only by the